reactjs/react.dev/content/docs/hooks-state.md

 >
 >You might be wondering: why is `useState` not named `createState` instead?
 >
 >"Create" wouldn't be quite accurate because the state is only created the first time our component renders.
 During the next renders, `useState` gives us the current state.
-Otherwise it wouldn't be "state" at all!
+Otherwise, it wouldn't be "state" at all!
 There's also a reason why Hook names *always* start with `use`.
 We'll learn why later in the [Rules of Hooks](/docs/hooks-rules.html).

 ## Reading State {#reading-state}